OneSparse/OneSparse/README.md

 # pggraphblas
 High Performance Graph Processing with Postgres using Linear Algebra

-GraphBLAS is a linear algebra API optimized for processing graphs encoded as sparse matrices and vectors.
-In addition to common real/integer matrix algebras, GraphBLAS supports up to 960 different "semiring" algebras, that can be used to encode and solve graph problems.
+GraphBLAS is a sparse linear algebra API optimized for processing graphs encoded as sparse matrices and vectors.
+In addition to common real/integer matrix algebras, GraphBLAS supports up to 960 different "semiring" algebras, that can be used to sparsely encode and solve graph problems.

 [GraphBLAS Mathematics](http://www.mit.edu/~kepner/GraphBLAS/GraphBLAS-Math-release.pdf)